Abhxay/Encryptify/README.md

 # 🔐 Encryptify

-A **Java Spring Boot-based encrypted file storage and sharing platform** that allows users to upload, store, and share files securely using AES encryption and JWT-based authentication.
+A **Java Spring Boot-based encrypted file storage and sharing platform** allowing users to upload, store, and share files securely using AES encryption and JWT-based authentication.

 ---